Text Plans (Paternova™ v.0.9.9)

 - To acquire an appid, go to https://developer.wolframalpha.com.

-- This plan requests data from Wolfram|Alpha servers by sharing the plan parameters.
-Wolfram|Alpha API Terms of Use is available at https://products.wolframalpha.com/api/termsofuse.
+- This plan requests data from Wolfram|Alpha's servers by sharing the plan parameters.
+The Terms of Use for Wolfram|Alpha API are available at https://products.wolframalpha.com/api/termsofuse.

 Example

-input = {population of france}; | appid = {DEMO} | ⇒ | {...} |
+| x = {population of france}; | appid = {DEMO} | ⇒ | {...} |

 Description